 This will happen again when you reach the other end and will essentially keep happening forever until and unless anything stops you.
 Your body would theoretically oscillate across the diameter of Earth, just like a pendulum, with no end in sight.
 Didn’t I mention that you could fall forever this way?

 You might have noticed that the air around the body hasn’t played a significant role, other than providing the necessary oxygen.
 In reality, the drag force from the air would resist your motion and continuously slow you down.
 Due to this, in reality you won’t reach the surface on the other end, but rather fall just short.
 The distance of the free fall would continue decreasing with each oscillation until it eventually stops you completely, just like a pendulum that eventually loses its speed, or a guitar string that eventually stops vibrating.
-You can check out this YouTube video made by ‘burbits’, which explains this phenomenon visually, by clicking here.
+You can check out this YouTube video made by ‘burbits’, which explains this phenomenon visually:

 After your epic and extremely long adventure, you would be stuck at the center of the Earth, floating in complete weightlessness, dodging other adrenaline-seeking freaks like yourself that had dug holes of their own!